Jeffrey S. Thompson, Dean

 - Complete any remaining elective units necessary to meet minimum unit requirements.
 The elective course units may be taken from any department at the university.

-Undergraduate academic advising in the College of Science teaches and empowers students to take responsibility for learning and for their own academic success.
+Academic advising in the College of Science teaches and empowers students to take responsibility for learning and for their own academic success.
+Students are expected to proactively plan and consult with their academic and/or faculty advisor on their academic program in order to achieve their educational and professional goals.

 Professional School Advising